CrazyForks/fastc/README.md

 )
 ```

-# Export and load models
+# Save, load and export models
 After training, you can save the model for future use:
 ```python
 model.save_model('./sentiment-classifier/')